 (5) A = |EF| ·h //(1), (4), substitution

-Another way to Solve this
+Another way to solve this problem

 In the above section, we relied on recognizing that the formula for the area of a trapezoid -A=½(AB+DC)·h looks very similar to the formula for the length of the midsegment - |EF| = ½(AB+DC) , and made a substitution that resulted in a very compact, elegant solution.